Naomi Arnold: The Fundraiser

 “I’m really passionate about using our platforms for good and to progress social change so I was coming at organizing the screening from that angle,” Naomi said.
 “We had the intention of uniting these incredible women in the community who might’ve been interested in being entrepreneurs and using that to dream for others.”

 After backing the film on Kickstarter, the opportunity to host a screening came full circle a year later when Naomi became an ambassador for Engaging Women, an organization that brings on community volunteers to host events aimed at raising money for a local non-profits.

 Only catch?
 Yeppoon doesn’t have a movie theatre.

 But it didn’t matter, Naomi was determined.

 To bring her vision to life, she partnered with Busi Women Inc., a local networking group to help sponsor the screening.
-She rented out an event space at a small resort in town, filling the room with brightly coloured bean bag chairs and pillows.
-Women from across the region travelled to Yeppoon, hopping on boats, trains and cars to attend.
+Rosslyn Bay Resort generously donated the space for the event and Naomi filled the room with brightly coloured bean bag chairs and pillows.
+Women from across the region travelled to Yeppoon, hopping on boats and cars to attend.

 Together, with the support of 60 attendees, Naomi raised nearly $3000 for Strengthening Family Connections, a non-profit dedicated to working with children and families in vulnerable situations on the Capricorn Coast.